IQMR 2026

 Gary Goertz is an independent scholar working from Ann Arbor, MI.
 He is the author of numerous methodological articles and books, including “A Tale of Two Cultures: Qualitative and Quantitative Research in the Social Sciences,” “Multimethod Research, Causal Mechanisms, and Case Studies: An Integrated Approach,” “Social Science Concepts and Measurement}: new and completely revised edition, 2020” (all with Princeton University Press).

 Marcus Kreuzer is Professor Political Science at Villanova University.
 He has been working on the origins of European and post-communist party systems as well as qualitative methodology.
 He is the author of Institutions and Innovation: Voters, Parties, and Interest Groups in the Consolidation of Democracy – France and Germany 1870-1939 (Michigan 2001) and The Grammar of Time.
 A Toolkit for Comparative Historical Analysis (Cambridge, 2023). {Listen to book talk) He is interested in the conundrum of how to study a disorderly and continuously changing world in the most orderly fashion possible and with methodologies mindful of temporal dynamics.
-To disentangle this conundrum, he looked to how comparative historical analysis employs a nuanced temporal vocabulary, uses distinct notions of causality, and draws on a more heterodox understanding of methodology than standard variance-based analysis.
+To disentangle this conundrum, he looks at how comparative historical analysis employs a nuanced temporal vocabulary, uses distinct notions of causality, and draws on a more heterodox understanding of methodology than standard variance-based analysis.
 His articles have dealt with path dependency, conceptions of time, historical exceptionalism, conceptualizations of historical change, and proper use of historical evidence, and the nature of historical description.
 They have appeared in the American Political Science Review, World Politics, British Journal of Political Science, Comparative Politics, Central European History, and Perspectives on Politics.

 Lauren MacLean is the Dean’s Professor of Political Economy and Civic Engagement and the Department Chair of Political Science at Northeastern University.
 Her research focuses on the political economy of state formation, public service provision, and democratic citizenship in Africa.
 MacLean has published award-winning books including: Informal Institutions and Citizenship in Rural Africa: Risk and Reciprocity in Ghana and Cote d’Ivoire (Cambridge University Press, 2010), The Politics of Non-State Social Welfare in the Global South (Cornell University Press, 2014), co-edited with Melani Cammett, and Field Research in Political Science (Cambridge University Press, 2015), coauthored with Diana Kapiszewski and Ben Read.
 Her research has been published in a wide range of journals and supported by grants, including from Carnegie, NSF, SSRC, RWJ, and Fulbright-Hays.
 She has a forthcoming book focused on the politics of the electricity crisis and the exercise of democratic citizenship in Ghana.
 She was the recipient of the APSA QMMR 2016 David Collier Mid-Career Achievement Award.